-As close to construction areas as possible, ideally within 400 metres.
+As close to construction areas as possible, ideally within 400m.
 These trees will help keep the benefits of new planting as close as possible to where trees have been removed.
 Trees planted near construction areas will mostly enhance existing parks, walking and cycling paths and community facilities.

 Tree planting priority 3

 Across the 6 council areas the project passes through – Banyule, Nillumbik, Manningham, Boroondara, Whitehorse and Yarra.
 These trees will help improve the look and feel of local areas and contribute to a healthier, better connected urban forest.
 We'll be guided by councils and local needs.